 Click the checkmark in the Set As Default column for Letter Grades if you wish to use the default letter grades scheme.
 If you wish to customize the scheme, please see the Grade Schemes help page.
 When the Schemes configurations are correct, click Settings.

-Double check that Ungraded Items is set the way you want it.
+Double check that Ungraded Items section is set the way you want it.
 For more information, visit the Calculation Options tutorial.

 We recommend you check the Automatically keep final grades updated check box.
 If you leave this unchecked, you will need to update the final calculated grade manually.
 For more information, see Calculating and Releasing Final Grades.